 A 4/5 mile boardwalk loop, constructed in 1999, provides access for young and old, walkers and wheelchair users, and protects the Forest's sensitive habitat.
 The Los Osos / Morro Bay Chapter of Small Wilderness Area Preservation (SWAP), after being the prime mover in securing the lands, "adopted" the Forest in 1994.
 The Chapter continues to remove invasive plants, provide erosion control, and conduct plant revegetation projects through its Conservation Committee and "Weed Warriors."
 SWAP also sponsors monthly Third Saturday nature walks and educational walks for local schools.

 If this is your first visit to this web site you may want to push the button on the left.
 It will tell you how to use the navigation buttons at the top of this and many other pages.
-It also tells what information you can find in each location -- good to know.
+It also tells what information you can find in each location.

 For information on visiting the Forest, such how to find it, where to park, days and hours of operation, what to see, and more - push the brown "Visiting Forest" button at the top of this page.